Enhanced Prevention Learning Series (EPLS): Organizational Elements of Effective Coalitions

 This 7-week series offers a unique interactive experience that provides participants an opportunity to learn more about the key organizational elements that assist coalitions of all types to operate efficiently and effectively.
 This series will have a special focus on coalitions that promote healthy youth development to reduce substance misuse and other related problem behaviors.
 Participants will explore a variety of organizational principles that will assist them in the overall development of their coalition by learning more about how to engage and sustain involvement of key stakeholders and members over time, how to utilize dynamic group-development strategies, and how their efforts can connect with other coalition efforts in their area.
 The learning series is structured to provide online consultation, skill-based learning and practice, group and self-study activities, reading assignments, and discussion on topics essential to an effective community coalition structure when focusing on primary prevention.
 Participants will have the opportunity during the course to discuss specific "next steps" questions.

-Community-level prevention practitioners and allied partners working to prevent substance misuse in the Northwest Prevention Technology Transfer Center HHS Region 10: Alaska, Idaho, Oregon, and Washington.
-Prevention professionals interested in this course but who work outside of Region 10 are encouraged to contact their region’s PTTC to learn what opportunities for similar courses are available to them.
+Community-level prevention practitioners, tribes, and allied partners working to prevent substance misuse in the Pacific Southwest Prevention Technology Transfer Center HHS Region 9: American Samoa, Arizona, California, Commonwealth of Northern Mariana Islands, Federated States of Micronesia, Guam, Hawaii, Nevada, Republic of Marshall Islands, and Republic of Palau.
+Prevention professionals interested in this course but who work outside of Region 9 are encouraged to contact their region’s PTTC to learn what opportunities for similar courses are available to them.

-In order to receive up to 15 continuing education hours, participants are expected to view the video tutorial; attend the live technology introductory/orientation session; complete individual readings and learning activities as assigned; be prepared for and join each session; and actively engage in group discussions.
+In order to receive a Certificate of Attendance for up to 15 hours, participants are expected to view the 20-minute video tutorial; be prepared for and join each session; complete individual readings and learning activities as assigned; and actively engage in discussions.
 Participants will need to confirm with their certification board to determine if these certification hours are accepted towards their specific certification requirements.

 *Due to limited enrollment, if you cannot commit to the full participant requirements, please defer this registration opportunity to others.